 - ⅓ cup canned pumpkin puree (Or sweet potato puree)

-- 3 tbsp aquafaba or unsweetened apple sauce
+- 3 tablespoon unsweetened apple sauce or aquafaba or a flaxseed egg

 - Preheat your oven to 350 F.